 Features

-Structured tracking for a stack you already manage
+Structured tracking for a protocol you already run

-MuscleBuddy gives people already running a compound protocol — under their own medical guidance — a structured way to log it: what you take, when, in what phase, and how it interacts with the rest of your stack.
-This is a tracking and information tool.
-It does not diagnose, prescribe, source, or recommend that anyone start, continue, or change a compound protocol.
+For people already running a compound protocol under their own medical guidance, this is a real record of it: what you take, when, in which phase, and how it sits with the rest of the stack.
+It is a tracking and information tool.
+It does not diagnose, prescribe, source, or recommend that anyone start, continue, or change a protocol.

 Not medical advice, and not a place to get compounds

-This module doesn't tell you what to take or how much.
-It doesn't source, sell, or recommend compounds, and nothing in the catalog or the interaction checker is a substitute for a conversation with a physician or endocrinologist.
-It's built for people who are already using these compounds under their own medical guidance and want a better record than a phone note.
+This module does not tell you what to take or how much.
+It does not source, sell, or recommend compounds, and nothing in the catalog or the interaction check substitutes for a conversation with a physician or endocrinologist.
+It exists for people already using these compounds under their own medical guidance, who want a better record than a note on their phone.

-Every flag the module surfaces is informational, not prescriptive — the same standard MuscleBuddy applies to its supplement and bloodwork tooling.
-If a flag surfaces something concerning, the right next step is always a qualified clinician, not the app.
+Every flag it raises is informational, never prescriptive, the same line MuscleBuddy holds on supplements and bloodwork.
+If a flag surfaces something that concerns you, the next step is a qualified clinician, not the app.

-Cycle phases and post-cycle therapy, tracked with structure
+Cycle phases and post-cycle therapy, with a shape

-Compounds you run continuously — most commonly HRT/TRT — are tracked as an ongoing baseline rather than a time-boxed cycle, so the same module covers both a defined blast-and-PCT cycle and an indefinite maintenance protocol without forcing one model onto the other.
+Compounds you run continuously (HRT and TRT, most often) are tracked as an ongoing baseline instead of a time-boxed cycle.
+The same module holds a defined blast-and-PCT and an indefinite maintenance protocol without forcing either into the other's shape.

 Interaction and contraindication flagging

-Every compound in the catalog carries structured interaction metadata: warnings (things worth being aware of when stacking) and contraindications (combinations flagged more seriously).
-When you check a stack, the module compares every pair of compounds in it and surfaces any shared contraindications as a high-severity flag, plus any per-compound warnings relevant to the stack as a whole.
-Compounds flagged as controlled substances carry an explicit "informational use only" flag wherever they appear.
+Every compound in the catalog carries interaction metadata: warnings, meaning things worth knowing when you stack it, and contraindications, meaning combinations flagged more seriously.
+Check a stack and the module compares every pair in it, raising any shared contraindication as a high-severity flag and surfacing the warnings that apply to the stack as a whole.
+Anything flagged as a controlled substance carries an explicit informational-use-only marker wherever it appears.

-None of this is a clinical interaction database, and it isn't trying to be.
-It's a structured second look at a stack you already assembled — the kind of check a careful person runs manually, done consistently instead of some of the time.
+This is not a clinical interaction database and does not pretend to be one.
+It's a second look at a stack you already assembled: the check a careful person runs by hand, run every time instead of some of the time.

-An active compound doesn't stay siloed in the health module.
-The engine watches your active stack for a few specific categories and, when it finds one, surfaces a signal in the module the compound actually affects: an active GLP-1 agonist flags appetite suppression that may affect calorie adherence, in nutrition.
-An active anabolic or SARM flags that volume tolerance may run elevated and recovery is worth watching, in training.
-An active peptide flags that bloodwork monitoring is recommended, in health.
-Any active controlled substance carries its informational-use-only flag everywhere the stack appears.
+An active compound doesn't stay in the health module.
+MuscleBuddy watches your active stack for a few specific categories and raises a note in the place the compound actually touches.
+An active GLP-1 agonist flags appetite suppression that may affect how easily you hit your calories, in nutrition.
+An active anabolic or SARM flags that volume tolerance may run high and recovery is worth watching, in training.
+An active peptide flags that bloodwork monitoring is worth keeping up, in health.
+An active controlled substance carries its informational-use-only marker everywhere the stack appears.

 Plain-language explanations, generated on demand

-For any compound in the catalog, you can request a Claude-generated explanation covering what it is, how it works, and key safety considerations in a few plain sentences.
-It's generated fresh against the catalog entry rather than served from a static blurb, and catalog entries carry citations to source literature you can read yourself.
-The explanation is a starting point for understanding a compound you're already taking — it isn't a recommendation to take it, and it isn't dosing guidance.
+For any compound in the catalog you can pull a short explanation of what it is, how it works, and what's worth being careful about, generated against the catalog entry rather than served from a static blurb.
+Entries carry citations to the source literature, so you can go and read it yourself.

 Frequently asked